ihmeuw/vivarium_research/docs/source/model_design/concept_model/ensemble_distributions/index.rst

 Problem setup
 ~~~~~~~~~~~~~~~

-Suppose we have a continuous risk exposure variable :math:`E` that we want to
+Suppose we have a continuous risk exposure variable :math:`E` whose distribution
-model.
-For example, :math:`E` could be body mass index, fasting plasma glucose,
+we want to model.
+For example, :math:`E` could be body mass index, fasting
-birthweight, or hemoglobin level.
-Suppose that we want to model :math:`E` for
+plasma glucose, birthweight, or hemoglobin level.
+Suppose that we want to model
-:math:`K` different population groups, e.g. indexed by location/age/sex/year as
+:math:`E` for :math:`K` different population groups, e.g. indexed by (location,
-in GBD.
-Let :math:`k\in \{1,2,\ldots,K\}` specify which population group we are
+age, sex, year) as in GBD.
+Let :math:`k\in \{1,2,\ldots,K\}` specify which
+population group we are referring to.

-referring to.
-Suppose further that we have microdata on :math:`E` for at least
+Typically, a GBD team will have microdata on :math:`E` for at least some of the
-some of the groups, and we are able to estimate the mean :math:`\mu_k` and
+population groups, and they are able to estimate the mean :math:`\mu_k` and
-standard deviation :math:`\sigma_k` of :math:`E` for each group :math:`k`;
+standard deviation :math:`\sigma_k` of :math:`E` for each group :math:`k` using
-typically GBD teams do this using ST-GPR or other regression methods.
-Our goal
+various regression methods.
+The goal is to use all the available microdata plus
+the estimates of :math:`\mu_k` and :math:`\sigma_k` to reconstruct the
+approxmiate distribution function of :math:`E` for each group :math:`k`.

-is to find a family of distribution functions :math:`F(x | \mu, \sigma)`,
+More precisely, the goal is to find a family of cumulative distribution
-parameterized by mean :math:`\mu` and standard deviation :math:`\sigma`,
+functions :math:`F(x | \mu, \sigma)`, parameterized by mean :math:`\mu` and
-satisfying the following criteria:
+standard deviation :math:`\sigma`, satisfying the following criteria:

 * For each group :math:`k` that has microdata, the distribution function
   :math:`F(x | \mu_k, \sigma_k)` provides a good approximation of the